kepano/kepano-obsidian/Readme.md

 ### Folders

 I use very few folders.
-My personal notes are primarily in the root, these are my journal entries and personal ideas.
+My personal notes are primarily in the root, these are my [[journal]] entries, [[evergreen]] notes, and personal ideas.
 That way I know that everything in the root is something I came up with.
 I do not use the file explorer much for navigation, instead I navigate mostly using the quick switcher or clicking links.

 If you want to use this vault as a starting point the **Categories** and **Templates** folders contain everything that you need.